ember-learn/handbook/ember-releases.md

   - if there is a LTS version that has been removed from support then remove it and add it to the html table on `app/templates/releases/lts.hbs`

 Pro tip: if you're looking for the exact date that a project has released you can run `npm info ember-source time` and see the list of releases and dates.

+Note: https://libraries.io/npm/<your package> may not contain all the versions so it may be best to check tags (not releases) in the GitHub project for dates.

 ## Upgrade Guide